SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 #### 1.2.5.1 Settings

-Below are the settings that you can apply to the Loggers endpoint.
-Each setting should be prefixed with `management:endpoints:loggers`
+The following table describes the settings that you can apply to the Loggers endpoint.

 |Key|Description|Default|
 |---|---|---|